YozhikM/outside-click-handler/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/YozhikM/outside-click-handler.svg)](https://greenkeeper.io/)

-Simple api, lightweight (2.8kb gzip)
+Simple api, lightweight (2.8kb gzip).

 This component is designed to track all clicks outside, for example, to open and close modal windows.

 ## API